IETF-Hackathon/mDNSResponder/README.md

     $HOME/mbedtls/programs/x509/cert_write selfsign=1 issuer_key=server.key issuer_name=CN=discoveryproxy.home.arpa not_before=20190226000000 not_after=20211231235959 is_ca=1 max_pathlen=0 output_file=server.crt
     sudo mkdir /etc/dnssd-proxy
     sudo mv server.key server.crt /etc/dnssd-proxy

-On OpenWrt, the utilities are installed, so invoke them as follows, again changing discoveryproxy.home.arpa to the correct hostname:

-    cd /etc/dnssd-proxy
-    gen_key type=rsa rsa_keysize=4096 filename=server.key
-    cert_write selfsign=1 issuer_key=server.key issuer_name=CN=discoveryproxy.home.arpa not_before=20190226000000 not_after=20211231235959 is_ca=1 max_pathlen=0 output_file=server.crt

-On OpenWrt, generating the key may take as much as 3 minutes.
-Do not interrupt the key generation process.
-It’s just sitting there collecting random data, so it will eventually complete.

 The dnssd-proxy operation is controlled by the file